List of Elemental Gelade characters: Minor characters

 Grayarts is an assassin and Cocovet's Edel Raid pleasure.
-His mission is to kill Cou and capture Ren.
-However, he only knows their names and the color and shape of Ren after she reacts.
-This causes a problem because he suspects Kuea and Rowen.
-Rowen pretends to be Cou to find out what his mission is and manages to defeat him.
+He is assigned a mission to kill Coud and capture Ren, but only knows their names and the color and shape of Ren after she reacts.
+Because of this, he suspects Kuea and Rowen, who pretends to be Coud to find out what his mission is and manages to defeat him.

-In the anime, both he and Cocovet were killed together.
+In the anime, he and Cocovet were killed together.

-In the manga Grayarts' arms were severed as punishment for failing his mission.
-He reappears after Gladius is beaten by the group.
-With arms apparently manifested by his new Edel Raid, he easily killed Gladius, as his new Edel Raid was light-attribute.
+In the manga, Grayarts' arms were severed as punishment for failing his mission.
+He reappears after Gladius is beaten by the group and kills him with arms apparently manifested by his new Edel Raid, as his new Edel Raid was light-attribute.
 He wears Cocovet's Elemental Stone as a pendant.